folio-org/folio-org.github.io/guides/raml-cop.md

 ## Installation

+Clone the "folio-tools" repository, and use its "lint-raml" scripts (see below).

-Install it globally to enable use on any project.
+Or install raml-cop globally to enable basic use on any project.

 ```shell
 npm install -g raml-cop